l0uisgrange/mobile-2025-project/README.md

 # The Thymio escape

 For our 2025 fall semester project for the _Basics of mobile robotics_ course at EPFL, we chose to save Thymio from its world.
+To escape, the robot needs to join the portal as soon as possible and avoid any black obstacles in his way.

 | EPFL                                    | Full name                          |
 |:----------------------------------------|:-----------------------------------|